Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Sprinkle the ground oatmeal powder evenly into the water and stir until the water has a milky consistency.
 The oatmeal will dissolve and release soothing ingredients.

-4. Put the dog in the bath:
+4. Place the dog in the bath:

 5. Let it soak: